ShuhuaGao/WPF-Examples/StyletStarter/doc/readme.md

 In this beginner tutorial, we try to reproduce step-by-step the introductory *GuestBook* example originally given by Tim Corey, a prominent tutor teaching .Net technology who has published quite a number of inspiring [tutorial videos on YouTube](https://www.youtube.com/channel/UC-ptWR16ITQyYOglXyQmpzw).
 For this specific example in this tutorial, the video given by Tim Corey is found [here](https://youtu.be/8E000zu8UhQ?list=PLm97Mr_WwOyk4ug4j4sRA4wyQShxGodyr&t=2124) (starting from 35:20).
 In that video, Tim Corey turns to the *MVVMCross* framework, since *Caliburn Micro* is no longer actively maintained now 😐.
-Nonethess, we will use arguably the  more convenient *Stylet* framework here (especially if you only target WPF rather than the mobile stuff with Xamarin🙂),
+Nonetheless, we will use arguably the  more convenient *Stylet* framework here (especially if you only target WPF rather than the mobile stuff with Xamarin🙂),

 Overall, this tutorial is a mirror of the one from Tim Corey except that MVVMCross is replaced with Stylet.
 Therefore, you are strongly recommended to check Tim Corey's video for many common steps and the rationality behind the code.
 The environment we work with is Visual Studio (VS) 2019, .Net Core 3.1, and *stylet* 1.3.4.